|Full Name||George T. Little, Jr.|

 |Accepts Assignments In||

 George Little is a Lake Champlain-based surveyor, inspecting Special Interest, Classic, and Historic power and sail vessels, including those constructed of wood.
-He also performs Damage Assessments for underwriters.
+He also performs Damage Assessments / damage claims for underwriters / adjusters.
+George is not currently accepting assignments in general pre-purchase or condition and value.

 After working with heavy-duty diesels in the Peace Corps, he operated an automotive repair facility for many years.